 Related Questions

 Can gas go bad in other recreation vehicles?
 The properties and chemistry of gas acts the same no matter what type of vehicle it is in.
-Vehicles that have old gas in them, such as four wheeler, snowmobiles, and cars, will run into the same issues as motorcycles do including a clogged fuel system.
+Vehicles that have old gas in them, such as four wheelers, snowmobiles, and cars, will run into the same issues as motorcycles do including a clogged fuel system.

 Does engine oil ever go bad?
 Like gasoline, oil can also go bad.
 Once oil is opened from a sealed container and placed inside an engine, it can start going bad after a few months and shouldn’t be used longer than 6 months.
 The shelf life in a sealed container is much longer where it can last several years.